-The Cheyenne-Eagle Butte School offers a learning disabilities program and a gifted program for the students in need of those services.
+The Cheyenne-Eagle Butte School offers programming to support those with special needs and a gifted program for the students in need of those services.
 For more information on these programs please contact the Principal.

 UE ACADEMICS PRINCIPAL LETTER

 Cheyenne - Eagle Butte Upper Elementary School P. O. Box 260 Eagle Butte, South Dakota 57625 (605) 964-2702 or 2703